sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 We presumed some weekly pattern in air pollution concentration because of the traffic during the week, and yearly pattern because of the heating period, so we tried to help the model to learn this patterns by converting the day of the week and the day of the year to periodic form.
 This is detailed in pollution_forecaster.ipynb.
 But after training the model with and without these parameters we got only very small performance improvement.

+'create_data.py' was used to prepare the dataset used in the model.

 ### Simplifications
 * Our model will use weather data only from one point in space.
 Because we try to forecast the pollution only in city level, we consider that point representative for the area.
 This point is our weather station.
 * Instead of numerical weather forecast data we use station data for training.
 We don't use numerical forecast data for the training, because the numerical forecast can be wrong, and for training we need 'perfect' weather prediction, because our model is responsible only for the air pollution prediction part.